What is a small business benchmark?

-Small business benchmarks are financial ratios developed from information provided to the ATO by businesses on their tax returns and activity statements.
+Small business benchmarks are developed by the ATO.
+They are financial ratios developed from information provided by businesses on their tax returns and activity statements.
 You can use the benchmarks to help you compare your performance against similar businesses in your industry.

 The ATO has just updated every Small Business Benchmark; check them out at the ATO website